NoahCardoza/CloudProxy/README.md

 ## Usage

-Run `npm start` to start CloudProxy.
+First run `npm run build`.
+Once the TypeScript is compiled, you can use `npm start` to start CloudProxy.

 Example request: